SStalnaya/Karatsuba/README.md

 }
   ```

-  takes 12 minutes and 15 seconds on my machine, and 16 minutes and 11 seconds with the default algorithm.
+  takes 45 seconds on my machine, and 16 minutes and 11 seconds with the default algorithm.